sod'-om-it (qadhesh, feminine qedheshah):

 Read each reference again and prove to yourself that sodomite(s) as used in Scripture, never refers to homosexuals.

-None of the verses listed on this page deals with a committed, faithful, non-cultic relationship between two men or two women.
-If you don't believe that, prove it to yourself by reading the verses again and carefully note the Biblical context.
+None of the verses listed on this page deals with a committed, faithful, non-cultic marriage or relationship between two men or two women.
+If you don't believe that, prove it to yourself by reading the verses again and carefully note the biblical context.

 When any Christian anywhere uses these verses against homosexuals and lesbians, that Christian has an ulterior motive.
-Do not be fooled.
+Do not be deceived.
 Stand up against bigotry and for the truth of scripture.

 Gay people are encouraged to believe on Jesus Christ as our Lord and Savior just like non-gay people.
 Don't let anyone steal your joy in Jesus or your desire to serve God.
 Trust God, read, study and believe your Bible and grow in the Lord.
 You'll be glad you did.

 This page updated December 21, 2015

 in Christ alone.